raynaldmo/d9book/book/about.md

 This book is a quick reference for developers creating Drupal sites.
 While working on such sites during my career, I have gathered a large collection of notes and code which I use for my reference.
 I hope it will be useful for you, too.

-During my hunting through examples on [Drupal.org](https://www.drupal.org/), [Stack Overflow](https://stackoverflow.com/questions/tagged/drupal) and many other places, I often wished there was a succinct set of current annotated code samples explaining how to do things the [Drupal way](https://events.drupal.org/neworleans2016/sessions/drupal-way-philosophy).
-Of course, there is the excellent [examples module](https://www.drupal.org/project/examples), which is very handy.
+During my hunting through examples on [Drupal.org](https://www.drupal.org/), [Stack Overflow](https://stackoverflow.com/questions/tagged/drupal) and many other places, I often wished there was a succinct, up-to-date set of current annotated code samples explaining how to do things the [Drupal way](https://events.drupal.org/neworleans2016/sessions/drupal-way-philosophy).
+Of course, there is the excellent [examples module](https://www.drupal.org/project/examples).
 This book is meant to otherwise fill that gap.
-Please forgive the `todo` items, but I've found that if I want to get it perfect, it won't ever get published.
+Please forgive the `todo` items, but I've found that if I want to get it perfect, it won't ever happen.

 You are invited to contribute (in the open source way) by making edits and pull requests at [this link on Github](https://github.com/selwynpolit/d9book/tree/gh-pages/book).
 There is a very simple online editor which automatically forks the repo and lets you type your changes directly in your browser in [markdown format](https://github.github.com/gfm/).
 Try it by editing a chapter of interest to you.
 And while you are here, [see who else contributed to the masterpiece 😉](attribution)